graemearthur/docs/example-mkdocs/docs/index.md

 # Welcome to thomasthornton.cloud MkDocs example

-Deployed to GitHub Pages using GitHub Actions
+Deployed to GitHub Pages using GitHub Actions.